hojat72elect/Firebase_Demo/README.md

 of putting any fields or data types into each separate document.
 We don't necessarily have to put the same fields into documents of the same collection.
 For example 👇👇<br/><br/>
 <img alt="users collection" src="DocumentationAssets/users_collection.png"  width="60%" height="60%"/><br/><br/>
-In the collection of "users" we have above; we can later add more fields to some of those user documents without breaking anything.
-In the collection of "users" we have above; we can later add more fields to some of those user documents without facing errors.
+For example, in the collection of "users" we have above; we can later add more fields to some of those user documents without breaking anything.

 #### Warning: For querying purposes, it's usually better to have the same fields over multiple documents.